Berea-College-CSC-226/p01-final-project-harrisonj2-whitakera2-p01/README.md

 In a paragraph, explain how to use your program.
 Assume the user is starting just after they hit the "Run" button in PyCharm.

-    The user is asked to type their name into a textbox and then puches two buttons to start the game.
-The user then needs to use the arrow keys to move around, catch sheep by running into them and go between rooms by walking through doors

 ### Errors and Constraints